pulumi/terraform-provider-aws/website/docs/r/appmesh_virtual_router.html.markdown

 * Remove service `service_names` from the `spec` argument.
 AWS has created a `aws_appmesh_virtual_service` resource for each of service names.
-These resource can be imported using `terraform import`.
+These resource can be imported using `import`.

 * Add a `listener` configuration block to the `spec` argument.

-The Terraform state associated with existing resources will automatically be migrated.
+The state associated with existing resources will automatically be migrated.

 ## Example Usage